 Action Points:

-3. Shared Responsibility Model
+3. Own the Shared Responsibility Model

 Action Points: